ThaboChauke/Chase-Arcade_Style_Game/README.md

 # Chase-Snake_Type

-Chase-Snake_Type is a simple arcade-style game built using Python's Turtle graphics library.
+Chase-Arcade_Style_Game is a simple arcade-style game built using Python's Turtle graphics library.
 In this game, the player controls an arrow-shaped chaser turtle within a bordered area.
 The objective is to chase and "eat" randomly appearing red circular targets while avoiding hitting the borders of the game zone.
 The player's score increases each time a target is successfully reached.

 ## Features